$D=5$ Rotating Black Holes in Einstein-Gauss-Bonnet Gravity: Mass and Angular Momentum in Extremality: Conclusion

 \section{Conclusion}

 In this paper we studied the RN black holes perturbed by higher-derivative invariants.
 We studied the relations among the mass, charge and entropy in the extremal limit.
 For fixed charge, extremal black holes continue to exist and the change of the mass $\Delta M^{\rm ext}$ due to the higher order correction is proportional to the coupling constants.
 The mass and entropy differences with the unperturbed extremal solution satisfy \be \Delta M^{\rm ext}(Q) \propto + \Delta S^{\rm ext}(Q)\,. \ee In order to obtain the entropy difference for fixed mass and charge, we have to move away from extremality since the perturbed and original black hole cannot be extremal simultaneously.
 We focus on the near extremal region with the blackening factor of the order of the coupling constant, namely \be M=M^{\rm ext} + (1 + \eta) \Delta M^{\rm ext}. \ee where $\eta$ is the dimensionless non-extremal parameter of order 1.
 We found in this near extremal region that \be \Delta M^{\rm ext}(Q) \propto - \sqrt{|\alpha|} \Delta S(\eta,Q)\,, \ee Here $\alpha$ represents the coupling constant or some certain linear combination of the coupling constants.
 Imposing causality, unitarity and analyticity, the higher-order corrections of the pure matter sector are not only indispensable and but also must be dominant over the sectors involving gravity for the WGC.
+Based on our observation, it seems to be sensible to conjecture that well-defined higher-order corrections involving curvature invariants tend to make gravity stronger, whilst the higher-order pure matter sector satisfying the appropriate energy conditions tends to make gravity weaker.
+If this conjecture can be shown generally true, the WGC would imply that a UV completed quantum gravity necessarily involve matter.